 Gaps in Coverage

-Under the current system, approximately 28.5 million Americans have no health insurance, according to the U.S. Census Bureau.
-Moreover, a 2017 study by The Commonwealth Fund concluded that another 41 million Americans – about 28% of working-age adults with health insurance – are underinsured, without enough coverage to protect them from devastatingly high medical expenses.
+Under the current system, approximately 29.6 million Americans have no health insurance, according to the U.S. Census Bureau.
+Moreover, a 2020 study by The Commonwealth Fund concluded that another 41 million Americans — about 21% of working-age adults — are underinsured, without enough coverage to protect them from devastatingly high medical expenses.

 These uninsured and underinsured Americans are likely to put off necessary medical treatment because they can’t afford it.
 Often, they don’t seek medical care until they have a problem serious enough to land them in the emergency room, the most expensive possible place to receive care.
 Thus, having large numbers of uninsured and underinsured Americans drives up health care costs for the country as a whole.